srl-ethz/mobilerack-interface/SoftTrunk/README.md

 cmake ..
 sudo make install
 ```
+[This](https://eigen.tuxfamily.org/dox/GettingStarted.html) is a good starting reference for Eigen.

 ## RBDL
 This code uses the [Rigid Body Dynamics Library](https://rbdl.bitbucket.io/index.html) for calculating the dynamics of the rigid bodies of the augmented robot model.